 I'm having a little struggle with my web domain, isaacmarion.com, so if you're trying to get there and you end up here instead, go to https://isaac-marion.squarespace.com

-Hey everyone, I am moving all operations over to my official author website:
+Hey everyone, I have moved all operations over to my official author website.

 It's bare bones for now but eventually it will be a properly professional website that will look good and be easy for me to update and easy for you to comment on and socialize in, very unlike this one.

 So, yeah...don't come here anymore.
 This site will be frozen in amber like the dinosaur HTML it was built from.
 Go to www.isaacmarion.com

 UPDATE: my domain got stolen by a squatter and I'm currently fighting to get it back so for now, please go to http://isaac-marion.squarespace.com instead.